Rolisteam/website/content/pages/02_download.md

 slug: download
 lang: en

-## Latest Stable Version : 1.9.1
+## Latest Stable Version : 1.9.2
-### Released on 05/10/2019 - code name: Bong
+### 1.9.2 - Released on 16/02/2020 - code name: DarkTed

-We are glad to announce the release of Rolisteam v1.9.1.
+We are glad to announce the release of Rolisteam v1.9.2.

 ## Localization: